usnistgov/OSCAL/docs/schema/_profileXML.md

 Designating a catalog, profile or other resource for controls

-An [&lt;import>](#import-element--import-resource) indicates a source whose controls are to be included (referenced and modified) in a profile.
+An `import` indicates a source whose controls are to be included (referenced and modified) in a profile.
 This source will either be a catalog whose controls are given ("by value"), or a profile with its own control imports.
 In the latter case, profiles are expected to be resolved recursively.

-The contents of the [&lt;import>](#import-element--import-resource) element indicate which controls and subcontrols from the source, will be included.
+The contents of the `import` element indicate which controls and subcontrols from the source, will be included.
 Controls and subcontrols may be either selected (using an [&lt;include>](#include-element--include-controls) element) or de-selected (using an [&lt;exclude>](#exclude-element--exclude-controls) element) from the source catalog or profile.

 ##### Content declaration (reduced)